 Military Advanced Education (MAE)

-UWF NAMED MILITARY FRIENDLY SCHOOL BY "Military Advanced Education" for the Sixth consecutive year!
+UWF NAMED MILITARY FRIENDLY SCHOOL BY "Military Advanced Education" for the Seventh consecutive year!

 It is the policies that you put into practice for our men and women in uniform that led to your being selected for inclusion in Military Advanced Education's 2014 Guide to America's Top "Military-Friendly Colleges & Universities".